edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 - Device Requests (which may be more informative than reading counts and rates)

 !!!
 Note
-    There may be additional specific metrics for each device service.
-For example, the ONVIF device service may report number of times camera tampering was detected.
+    It is envisioned that there may be additional specific metrics for each device service.
+For example, the ONVIF camera device service may report number of times camera tampering was detected.

 #### Security

 Security metrics may be more difficult to ascertain as they are cross service metrics.
-They may have to be dealt with per service.
+Given the nature of this design (on a per service basis), global security metrics may be out of scope or security metrics collection has to be copied into each service (leading to lots of duplicate code for now).
 Also, true threat detection based on metrics may be a feature best provided by 3rd party based on particular threats and security profile needs.

 - Number of API requests denied due to wrong access token (Kong) per service and within a given time
 - Number of secrets accessed per service name